Updated: December 17, 2024

 T = R x (SV – AV) ÷ 2

-Your whole gain on the sale of a property in Portugal is subject to tax at a flat rate of 28 percent if you are a non-resident of Portugal.
+If you are a non-resident of Portugal, your whole gain on the sale of a property in Portugal is subject to tax at a flat rate of 28 percent.
 Portuguese residents are required to pay real estate taxes on gains from investments and real estate acquired after 1 January 1989.
-Once all real estate profits have been added to your other yearly income, taxation will take effect.
-It may range from 14.5 percent to 48 percent, depending on the income tax scale rates, with the income tax rate determined by your earnings.

 We’ve created an ultimate guide about Capital Gains Tax in Portugal so you can get all the information you need in one place.